cezaraugusto/webpack-browser-extension-polyfill/README.md

 # webpack-browser-extension-polyfill [![workflow][action-image]][action-url] [![npm][npm-image]][npm-url]

-> webpack plugin to develop cross-browser extensions and Mozilla Add-Ons.

-If you use webpack and want your extension to run on both Firefox and all Chromium-based browsers, use this plugin.
+> If you use webpack and want your extension to run on both Firefox and all Chromium-based browsers, use this plugin.

+Develop cross-browser extensions using either `chrome.*` or `browser.*` namespaces without worryig about setup.
+Zero-config support to every file declared in your manifest file.
+Including background and content scripts.

 Via Mozilla's [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill), this webpack plugin allows extensions that use the Promise-based WebExtension/BrowserExt API, being standardized by the W3 Browser Extensions group to run on Chromium-based browsers with minimal or no changes.
 [See the polyfill docs](https://github.com/mozilla/webextension-polyfill/#webextension-browser-api-polyfill) for specific info.

-Forget manual _polyfilling_.
-This plugin goal is to add full polyfill support to every file declared in your manifest file. **Including in background and content scripts**.
-Zero-config for that.

 ## Installation